 ASFBL statistics will continue to accumulate through the playoffs.
 There will be a 2-day break between the last game of the regular season and the start of the playoffs.

-There will be 2 wildcard spots in each league.
+Teams advancing to the playoffs follow MLB rules (seeds 1-3 are division winners, seeds 4-6 are the next best records, no re-seeding after the bracket is set).
 The wildcard round will be 5 games and follow a 2-2-1 format with off days in between.
 All other rounds are 7 games following a 2-2-1-1-1 format with off days in between.

 Regular season statistics will NOT be cleared and will continue to accumulate, with the exception of the over-use factors, which will be frozen at their final regular season figures.
 For example, a pitcher over-used at 145% on the last day of the regular season will have an over-use factor of 145% for all of the playoff games, but all other statistics will continue to accumulate.